arhadrian/work/content/index.md

 title: Welcome to my test
 ---

 This is a blank Quartz installation.
 I am just using it for testing purposes for now.
+I started with a [[some title for the first note|first note]].

 See the [documentation](https://quartz.jzhao.xyz) for how to get started.